maubanel/UE5-Blueprints/private-variables/README.md

 ##### `Step 6.`\|`ITB`| :small_orange_diamond: :small_blue_diamond:

 Now we no longer need the **Make Linear Color** node as we will be replacing it with a variable.
-Delete this node and drag and drop the **Color of Light** variable in its place.
+Delete this node and drag and drop the **Color of Light** variable in its place and select **Get Color of Light**.
 We are getting the value and not setting is so select **Get** with the pop up menu.
 In the future I will just refer to this as **Get ColorOfLight**.
+Reconnect the output pin to the input pins in the three references in materials we linked the color to.

 https://user-images.githubusercontent.com/5504953/192384929-6898b4f5-6f62-43d6-9ac0-285a65cdcce7.mp4